GrandPooBear: Glitchcon "stream-sniping" incident

 In late 2020, Hunt participated in GlitchCon, a part of the Twitch Rivals program.
 While playing in a Fall Guys tournament, Twitch found that xQc, one of Hunt's teammates, engaged in "stream sniping" during the tournament, a tactic where a player watches an opposing team's stream to gain a competitive advantage using their opponent's point of view.
-All members of xQc's team, including Hunt by association, had to return all prize money they had received, and received both a 6-month ban from participation in Twitch Rivals, and a 7-day suspension from streaming on Twitch.
+All members of xQc's team, including Hunt by association, had to return all prize money they had received, and they received both a 6-month ban from participation in Twitch Rivals and a 7-day suspension from streaming on Twitch.
 Hunt's 7-day suspension, along with one other team member, was later reduced to only three days.
-Hunt publicly apologized for the incident, and said: "I should have said something, instead I got swept up in playing with a group I don’t normally do."
+Hunt publicly apologized for the incident and said: "I should have said something, instead I got swept up in playing with a group I don't normally do."